ifenghm/intro-cs/README.md

 <img width="648" alt="Screen Shot 2022-10-15 at 5 05 26 PM" src="https://user-images.githubusercontent.com/113121183/196007558-42bc6d1f-5f50-45cd-a340-027e179e8d95.png">

-Go to where you save your Processing projects in Terminal, and type `git clone <GIT URL WHEN YOU CLICK CODE>`
+Go to where you save your projects in Terminal, and type `git clone <GIT URL WHEN YOU CLICK CODE>`

 ```
 feng@IFeng ~ %cd ~/Documents/Processing